 We want to enter more niche areas, such as macromolecular complexes, iron products, carbohydrate chemistry and peptides.
 Biophore specializes in macromolecular iron products, such as iron sucrose and sucroferric oxyhydroxide.
 Although the chemistry looks simple in these products, they are more complex in terms of characterization.
 This will demand a high level of innovation and present barrier to entry.
-As we have already seen success with similar products, we would like to continue in the same area Peptides is an area in which we have developed and commercialized some products.
+As we have already seen success with similar products, we would like to continue in the same area.

+Peptides is an area in which we have developed and commercialized some products.
 For some of the peptides, the yearly consumption is close to 20 grams per year.
 There is a lot of value here because only a handful of companies will focus on developing 20 grams of peptides for the generic industry.
 Even if the product involves a lot of challenges in terms of synthesis and isolation of the impurities, we see it as an opportunity.
 We do not want to dive into the higher-volume game; we want to succeed in high-complex areas.

 Biophore would like to be a key player in the API industry, filing 15 DMF's per year for the US market and to be top 10 players in the API world.

+Terry Herring & Peter Valko

+TH: President of Commercial Operations

+MISSION PHARMACAL

+PV: Chief Operating Officer

+BIOCOMP PHARMA

-Terry Herring & Peter Valko TH: President of Commercial Operations MISSION PHARMACAL PV: Chief Operating Officer BIOCOMP PHARMA Mission Pharmacal is a family of companies comprising whollyowned subsidiaries that function independently and collectively to offer customizable solutions to customers
+Mission Pharmacal is a family of companies comprising wholly-owned subsidiaries that function independently and collectively to offer customizable solutions to customers

-Global Business Reports Could you give an overview of Mission Pharmacal in 2017?
+Could you give an overview of Mission Pharmacal in 2017?

-TH: In addition to Mission Pharmacal proper.
-Through our relationship with Honeywell, we the Mission Family of Companies is comprised are looking to introduce this technology to of Alamo Pharma Services, Inc. ("Alamo"), a other companies worldwide that utilize spray contract sales and outsourced sales solutions technology.
-Our motto is that these sprays are company; BioComp Parma, Inc. ("BioComp"), "Mother Nature and Mom friendly." the generic arm of the organization: ProSolus, Inc. ("ProSolus"), one of the industry leaders What is the strategy for the ProSolus busiin transdermal patch technology; Espada Derness segment? matology, Inc. ("Espada"), prescription and es-TH: There is a great opportunity in privatethetic dermatology products; as well as BexR label manufacturing of transdermals in the re-Logistix, LLC ("BexR") and their subsidiary tail world.
-We have the capacity to do that at a company, EPIC Fulfillment, Inc. ("EPIC"), great price.
-Secondly, we plan to continue our the logistics and fulfillment arms of Mission.
-Abbreviated New Drug Application (ANDA) Specific to ProSolus, we have our original fadevelopment.
-Transdermal ANDA developcility in Miami as well as a newly completed ment is a great place to take generic products facility in Boerne, Texas, outside of San Anand put them into a transdermal delivery that tonio.
-These are significant changes over the increases patient compliance.
-Then, there is the New Drug Application (NDA) portion.
-We last six years for a company that, for most of its 70-year history, has been a specialty pharprovide for our own generic companies, but we ma company focused in urology and women's are also making transdermals for other generic health, and we believe this sort of diversificacompanies via strategic partnerships.
-Finally, tion will continue.
-Very few organizations, we have a partnership with a consumer-transif any, can work with a partner company the dermal company targeting branded consumers way we can in terms of providing customizwith consumer private label, consumer brands, able solutions that can be scaled to meet their and generics.
-Our facilities in Miami will focus particular needs.
-This is especially true in an on generics and branded NDA products.
-The industry landscape in which most companies newly configured ProSolus manufacturing site are increasingly focusing in one area.
-We have in Boerne, Texas, has a bigger footprint with partner companies that work with two or three bigger equipment than what is currently at the of the different Mission subsidiaries which is a Miami location.
-With the added capacity, the winning combination for all included parties.
-Texas site will focus on higher volume private label and consumer products that have lower-That is the exciting part to us. margin requirements.
+TH: In addition to Mission Pharmacal proper, the Mission Family of Companies is comprised of Alamo Pharma Services, Inc. ("Alamo"), a contract sales and outsourced sales solutions company; BioComp Parma, Inc. ("BioComp"), the generic arm of the organization; ProSolus, Inc. ("ProSolus"), one of the industry leaders in transdermal patch technology; Espada Dermatology, Inc. ("Espada"), prescription and esthetic dermatology products; as well as BexR Logistix, LLC ("BexR") and their subsidiary company, EPIC Fulfillment, Inc. ("EPIC"), the logistics and fulfillment arms of Mission.
+Specific to ProSolus, we have our original facility in Miami as well as a newly completed facility in Boerne, Texas, outside of San Antonio.
+These are significant changes over the last six years for a company that, for most of its 70-year history, has been a specialty pharma company focused in urology and women's health, and we believe this sort of diversification will continue.
+Very few organizations, if any, can work with a partner company the way we can in terms of providing customizable solutions that can be scaled to meet their particular needs.
+This is especially true in an industry landscape in which most companies are increasingly focusing in one area.
+We have partner companies that work with two or three of the different Mission subsidiaries which is a winning combination for all included parties.
+That is the exciting part to us.
 What are some of the main areas of focus in the transdermal space?